danlynn/nginx-proxy/README.md

    This laptop is behind a firewall and is hosting a service (like a rails app) that needs to be accessed externally via an URL like http://rail.mydomain.org.

+## Configure dynamic DNS

+This configuration will depend on your dynamic DNS service.
+Basically, you want to add some domains to your domain provider which then points them to your dynamic DNS provider which then points them to your house's external IP.

 ## Computer at home: Configuration

 1. Configure your home's router to forward ports 22 and 80 to your computer.

 2. Clone this repo to your computer.

-3. Install Docker on your computer.
+3. Install Docker on your computer if you don't already have it.

 4. Configure ssh on your computer to allow non-localhost connections to be forwards through reverse ssh tunnels.